UNIVERSITY OF WISCONSIN-MADISON

 The readings for this semester are all available from the class Web page.
 Each item in the list includes a link to a PDF for the paper.

 During each class, we will discuss topics relevant to the current papers.
 The lecture will not be a detail-by-detail review of the papers, but will instead be a discussion of major topics and themes using the papers a focal point.
-You will form reading groups with 2 or 3 of your classmates that will meet once or twice a week to discuss the details of the assigned papers.
+You will form reading groups with 2 or 3 of your classmates that will meet before each class to discuss the details of the assigned papers.
 The readings are an especially important part of the class.
 We will go through the reading list according the posted reading schedule.

 So, the formula for being successful in this class is (1) read the papers independently, (2) discuss them in your reading group, trying to identify the important issues, and (3) participate in the class discussion of the papers.